Invitations Issued By The Department Of Home Affairs

 *The information in the above table for the subclass 491 visa is for the family-sponsored stream only.
 State Nominated invitations (including for the Skilled – Nominated (subclass 190) visa) are issued separately by each State and Territory Government.

-Invitations issued for the Subclass 189 visa in the July round have decreased compared with the previous month, falling from 500 invitations in July, to only 110 being issued in the current round.
+Invitations issued for the Subclass 189 visa in the October round have decreased compared with the previous month, falling from 350 invitations in September, to 30 being issued in the current round.

-For the Subclass 491 visa – Family Sponsored stream, there was also a reduction in invitations issued for the month, but only by a small amount, with 90 granted in this round compared with 100 in July 2020.
+For the Subclass 491 visa – Family Sponsored stream, there was also a reduction in invitations issued for the month, with 80 granted in the current round compared with 150 in September 2020.

 Points Score Cut-Off

-Expression of Interest (EOI) applicants needed the below minimum points scores to receive an invitation in the August 2020 round.
+Expression of Interest (EOI) applicants required the following minimum points scores to secure an invitation in the October 2020 round.

 |Visa subclass||Minimum points score||Date of effect month (last invited applicant)|